 The Rum River cuts right through town and Riverside Park has a small beach for you to play around in.
 Riverside Park has RV Camping Spots.

 There’s plenty of other great spots too.
 Pioneer Park on the North Side of town has some great swim spots too.

-Of course we can’t forget the local lakes like Green, Spectacle, Blue and so many more.
+Of course, we can’t forget the local lakes like Green, Spectacle, Blue and so many more.

 Eat at K-Bob Cafe

 A true staple of town and has been for many years.
-My older brother Adam use to work here as a Busboy and Dishwasher while we was in high school.
+My older brother Adam use to work here as a Busboy and Dishwasher while we were in high school.
 I grew up lucky enough to eat their food and enjoy going back there when we’re in town.